bryancarl7/Python/README.md

 # Five-Twelve
 A psuedo implementation of the classic tile game 2048.
 It is run by executing the game engine.
 Unfortunately you must click on the window for the game to start, but after that you can navigate the game simply with just arrows.

+--- Each Folder will have its own README with proper documentation for execution ---